Small Loans For People With Bad Credit

 In general – no, you don’t need a guarantor to apply for a small loan with Little Loans, even if you have a bad credit history.
 We may be able to match you with a lender willing to consider your application without the need of a guarantor signing up on your behalf.
 We have both guarantor and non-guarantor lenders on our panel, so depending on your circumstances depends which type of lender you are matched to.
 However, you are under no obligation to go ahead with the lender you are directed to until you are happy to proceed.

-Can I get a small loan for bad credit without a credit check?
+Can I get a small loan with poor credit without a credit check?

 You can, however, get an idea of whether your application can be approved by one of our lenders without the need for a credit check.
 You can use our quick and easy eligibility checker and assess your chances of being accepted by one of our trusted direct lenders without damaging your credit score.
 We’ll let you know your chances of being accepted and you can decide whether it’s worth proceeding with a full application.